jameshounshell/gke/k8s/cert-manager/README.md

 Docs

 - [Issuer Config/Annotations](https://cert-manager.io/docs/usage/ingress/)
-    - This is important because it contains info about `cluster-issure` annotation which was hard to find.
+    - This is important because it contains info about `cluster-issuer` annotation which was hard to find.

 bootstrapping